-- 1.22.1.1 Raw materials, work-in-process, and finished product capable of supporting the rapid growth of pathogenic microorganisms are properly stored. - 1.22.1.2 Temperature limits for food safety, based on science and regulation as applicable, are defined and followed. - 1.22.1.3 The facility maintains a record of temperature monitoring activities. - 1.22.1.4 Corrective actions are defined and implemented for materials affected by controlled temperature storage failures that could affect food safety.
+- 1.22.1.1 Raw materials, work-in-process, and finished product capable of supporting the rapid growth of pathogenic microorganisms are properly stored. - 1.22.1.2 Temperature limits for food safety, based on science and regulation as applicable, are defined and followed, including but not limited to storage, thawing, tempering and holding of hot food. - 1.22.1.3 The facility maintains a record of temperature monitoring activities. - 1.22.1.4 Corrective actions are defined and implemented for materials affected by controlled temperature storage failures that could affect food safety.

-- 1.22.2.1 Continuous recording thermometers are placed in all rooms or areas where perishable foods are stored and handled. - 1.22.2.2 Temperature monitoring probes are placed at the warmest parts of temperature-controlled storage facilities. - 1.22.2.3 Coolers are provided with vinyl strip doors, self-closing devices, or other methods to maintain temperatures.
+1.22.2.1 Continuous recording thermometers are placed in all rooms or areas where perishable foods are stored and handled.

+- 1.22.2.2 Temperature monitoring probes are placed at the warmest parts of temperature-controlled storage facilities. - 1.22.2.3 Freezers and coolers are provided with vinyl strip doors, selfclosing devices, or other methods to maintain temperatures.

-1.23 Cross-Contamination Prevention
+1.23 Cross-contamination Prevention